 Policies to maintain safety within residence halls include 24-hour-a-day staffed desks in residential halls.
 All residence halls have limited access through main doors only with card access.
-Procedures for guest visitation are established and hours are set by the resident in accordance with rules printed in the Residence Hall Handbook of Rules and Regulations, issued to all residents and available at hall desks and online at Residence Hall Handbook - New Orleans
+Procedures for guest visitation are established and hours are set by the resident in accordance with rules printed in the Residence Hall Handbook of Rules and Regulations, issued to all residents and available at hall desks and online at http://uhcno.edu/docs/res-hall-student-handbook-2019.pdf.